sonu27/advent-of-code/README.md

-# Advent of Code Soltions
+# Advent of Code Solutions

 These are not meant to be the most efficient solutions